-No representation is being made that any trading account will or is likely to achieve profits or losses similar
+No representation is being made that any trading account will or is likely to achieve profits or losses

-and the actual results subsequently achieved by any particular trading program.
+performance results and the actual results subsequently achieved by any particular trading program.

 One of the limitations of hypothetical trading performance results is that they are generally prepared the

 benefit of hindsight.
 In addition, hypothetical trading does not involve financial risk, and no hypothetical